TechHutTV/homelab/storage/README.md

 # Storage and Backup
 In this repo I will layout my storage and backup solutions for all of the services and platforms running on my homelab.
 Currently, I manage everything with Proxmox and Proxmox Backup Server.
 While solutions like Unraid and TrueNAS are awesome, I have found over the years the Proxmox is actually an amazing solution for managing storage, network shares, and backups.

+> [!NOTE]
+> I've recently switched to using Unraid on a seperate machine for my shares and primary file storage; however, this guide still works great for a all-Proxmox solution.
+I will make chages to this page in the next few weeks to reflect additional storage options and the best ways to mount nfs shares in Proxmox.

 ## Video Guides
 This readme is a companion to my official walkthrough guide!